Tuesday, 3 September 2013

 Much of Lidwina's time was spent in prayer, meditation and in offering her pain to God.
 Devoutly spiritual, she developed a devotion to The Eucharist, was visited by saints and had visions in which she was shown a "Heaven and Purgatory".
 Miracles reportedly occurred at her beside.
 After Lidwina's fall while skating, she fasted constantly and became reputed as a healer and holy woman, although many viewed her as being 'under the influence of an evil spirit' due to her deteriorating health.
 Her hometown of Schiedam created a document that attests to her fasting.
 She ate only a little piece of apple, then part of a date, watered down wine and then river water that was contaminated with salt from the tides.
 This document created by Schiedam town officials (which still exists) also claims that she shed skin, bones and part of her intestines, which her parents kept in a vase until Lidwina had her mother bury them after they drew much attention.
-She lost her sight seven years before her death but continued to fast and report visions until her death at age 53.
+She lost her sight seven years before her death but continued to fast and report visions until her death at age fifty three.

 Posthumously, Lidwina's grave became a place of pilgrimage.
 In 1434, a chapel was built over it.
 Her relics were taken to Brussels, Belgium in 1615 but returned to Schiedam in 1871.
 In 1890, Pope Leo XIII of the Roman Catholic Church canonized the skater and made her a saint.
 She is known as the patron saint of ice skaters and the chronically ill and her "feast day" is observed on March 18, April 14 or June 14 depending on the region and area's tradition.
 The Church Of Lidwina, which was opened in 1859 in Schiedam closed in 1969, and her statue and relics were removed and moved to the chapel dedicated to her in a rest home in West-Frankeland.
 In Schiedam, the Intorno Ensemble foundation presents a bi-annual musical theatrical production about Lidwina, the town saint, in one of Schiedam's churches.
-Of her suffering at the end of her life, Lidwina said "If I live to be healthy by Ave Maria again I would not want to."
+Of her suffering at the end of her life, Lidwina allegedly said, "If I live to be healthy by Ave Maria again I would not want to."